Mindful Self-Compassion for Healthcare, a 6-week course.

-This course is drawn from the evidence-based Mindful Self-Compassion program developed by the psychologists Kristin Neff at UT Austin and Chris Germer at Harvard Medical School.
+This course is drawn from the evidence-based Mindful Self-Compassion program developed by the psychologists Kristin Neff at University of Texas, Austin and Chris Germer at Harvard Medical School.
 There are over 3000 peer-reviewed publications exploring the role of self-compassion in well-being, and research shows that self-compassion skills can be of particular benefit to healthcare professionals, allowing them to experience greater satisfaction in their caregiving roles, less stress, and more emotional resilience.
-Please note that everything in this class can easily be adapted to helping patients going through tough times, too.
+And everything in this class can also be easily adapted to helping patients, family and friends.

-Of course, no training can fix a broken healthcare system and associated problems like the workload and the pandemic.
-But it really is possible to change how you are affected by those realities.
+Of course, no training can fix our broken healthcare system and all the obstacles it creates when trying to treat patients.
+But it really is possible to change how you are affected by that system.
 This is because we are all caring and compassionate people, but for some reason many of us do not include ourselves in that circle of care—we tend to be unnecessarily harsh with ourselves.
 And that has consequences.
 We can’t be all we want to be for those around us, and we don’t even have our own backs when things get difficult.
 There is something fundamentally empowering when you re-learn how to deeply appreciate and care for yourself, and it isn’t hard to do.

 Session 1: Exploring what self-compassion is and seeing how it does or does not show up for us, and then looking at ways to cultivate it even in the middle of difficulties.
 This session is a nice standalone offering if you want to check out the idea of self-compassion without committing to the entire course.

 Session 3: Investigating caregiver fatigue and burnout, and how self-compassion can remind us to offer care to ourselves as we attend to the needs of others, even as we are immersed in providing that care.

 Session 5: Using self-compassion to work with difficult emotions, including one of the most valuable practices in the series.

-Session 6: Exploring the importance of our core values for resilience and fulfillment, and how self-compassion can help us live more in alignment with those values.
-We will also look at the resources available to maintain a self-compassion practice.
+Session 6: Exploring the importance of our core values in dealing with hard times, and how self-compassion can help us live more in alignment with those values.
+We will also look at the resources available to maintain a self-compassion practice going forward.

 If you just want to get a taste of how self-compassion works, you are welcome to just do the first class—it provides a nice experiential foundation.
-You are also welcome to attend the other sessions as you are able; I’ll be sending out handouts on what we cover in each class so you can review each session on your own.
-This class is very informal, so if you register you’ll get all this whether you can attend or not.
+You are also welcome to attend the other sessions as you are able; I’ll be sending out links that go over what we cover in each class so you can review each session on your own.
+This class is very informal, so if you register you’ll get the additional info whether you can attend or not.
 You can register here or use the button below.

 Photo by Simon Berger on Unsplash